Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 If you are out on the water, particularly in smaller vessels such as jet skis, canoes, kayaks, etc., take note of the following tip.
 Place your cell phone inside a drink cozy and then place inside a plastic zip top bag.
-This way should your cell phone take a dive in the water, it should float as well as stay dry.

 You can get a cell phone for absolutely nothing.
 It is for low income people, every month you get 80 free minutes.There is no catch, no hidden charges.
 If you lose the phone, they will send you another one for free.
 I just got my replacement phone.

 I dropped my monthly cellphone charges by getting a 20 dollar cellphone.

 I recently noticed an ad for a free Verizon smart phone and was about to upgrade two of my family's older technology smart phones when my son pointed out to me that in doing so, I was giving up my unlimited data plan.

 Did you ever notice that a cell phone plan/contract is 2 years and the phone only works for a year?
 Instead of spending a ton of money to buy a new phone, buy a Go phone (prepaid phone) for $15-$20.
 DO NOT have it activated.